Dust to dust? New Mexicans fight to save old adobe churches - KTVZ

 Frank Graziano hopes his non-profit Nuevo Mexico Profundo, which supported the Cordova conservation, can obtain the necessary permit from the archdiocese to restore the 1840s church of San Geronimo.
 Deep cracks break apart its adobe walls and bug nests buzz in a gaping hole by one of the windows.

-The surrounding village, in a wide valley in the shadow of Hermit Peak, is almost entirely depopulated, making it unlikely that the community will step in for the necessary upkeep.
+The surrounding village is almost entirely depopulated, making it unlikely that the community will step in for the necessary upkeep.
 Exposed to rain and snow, adobe needs a fresh replastering of dirt, sand and straw every couple of years lest it dissolve.

 That makes local buy-in and some kind of ongoing activity, even just funerals, fundamental to long-term preservation, said Jake Barrow, program director at Cornerstones, which has worked on more than 300 churches and other structures.

 “We have two choices: Either return to the community, or back to the earth they came from.
-We can’t save them all,” said Pavlak, who for nearly a decade ministered to 10 churches in Socorro County, the oldest from 1615.
-“The adobe is made from the earth.
-Adam and Eve were made from the earth.
-We’re all going to the earth.
-How do we do it with dignity?”
+We can’t save them all,” said Pavlak, who for nearly a decade ministered to 10 historic churches in Socorro County.

-Running his hand over the smooth adobe walls he restored at the 1880s Santo Niño de Atocha chapel in Monte Aplanado, a hamlet nestled in a high mountain valley, Leo Paul Pacheco argued that the answer might hinge on the faith of lay people like him.
+Running his hand over the smooth adobe walls he restored at the 1880s Santo Niño de Atocha chapel in Monte Aplanado, a hamlet nestled in a high mountain valley, Leo Paul Pacheco argued that the answer might hinge on the faith of future generations of lay people like him.

-He and his son belong to one of the many brotherhoods, known as “penitentes” for their devotion to penance and prayer for souls in purgatory, that historians credit with fulfilling the church’s role of religious and social work when frontier dangers kept priests away.

-The brothers still help set a model as their county struggles with unemployment and the drug crisis, Pacheco said.
-“We lift our community in prayer.
-What we do is to highlight and share aspects of community that bring bonds.”

 “They still have access to the same dirt,” Pacheco said as the adobe walls’ sand particles and straw sparkled in the sun.
 “They will provide.”